LINUX AIR COMBAT

 Let's Fly Together!

 At the time of

-this writing in October of 2017, only a very few people know about
+this writing in February of 2018, only a very few people know about

 Linux Air Combat's new online server.
 Please help us pass the word.